arturadib/strapdown/README.md

 ## Contributor guide

-You will need Node.js (>0.6.x) and Bower to generate the bundles.
+You will need Node.js (>0.6.x), Bower and Grunt to generate the bundles.
 To bundle/compile the assets, issue in the project directory:

 ```
 $ npm install